kayshavsp/linked-blog/publish/accepted-markdown-metadata.md

 ---
-title: "Accepted Metadata for Markdown Files"
+title: Accepted Metadata for Markdown Files
+author: 'name: "Matthew Wong"'
 ---

 Here are all the metadata fields accepted by the linked-blog-starter-md template.
 All fields are optional.
 ```
 title: "Title of Note"
 excerpt: "Excerpt shown in note preview + SEO"